wodo-platform/wp-nodejs-demo-microservice/README.md

 # Publish The Module as NPM Package Locally

 You may need to publish npm packages from your local dev env in order to speed up development process.
-It is sort of workaround and you should do clean-up your published package versions since our ffficial github actions will take care of package publishing eventually.
+It is sort of workaround and you should do clean-up your published package versions since our official github actions will take care of package publishing eventually.

 > please do not forget to add "@wodo-platform/"  to name of your module in package.json file in order to publish it to the github npm repo.